-Our net sales are derived principally from our contract manufacturing and retail customers in the United States.
-In addition, we are engaged in early stage commercialization and market testing activities for the TK Supplements® product line of dietary supplements.
-Our sales are influenced by and subject to (i) the scope and timing of TK Supplement® product market testing and the ultimate market launch, and (ii) fluctuations in the timing of purchase and the ultimate level of demand for our contract manufactured OTC healthcare and dietary supplement products which are a function of the timing, length and severity of each cold season.
+Our sales are influenced (i) by market acceptance of our TK Supplemen® products and (ii) by the ultimate level of demand for our contract manufactured OTC healthcare and dietary supplement products which are a function of the timing, length and severity of each cold season.
 Generally, a cold season is defined as the period of September to March when the incidence of the common cold rises as a consequence of the change in weather and other factors.
-We generally experience in the first, third and fourth quarter higher levels of net sales.
-Revenues are generally at their lowest levels in the second quarter when customer demand generally declines.

-As a consequence of the scope and timing of our TK Supplements® product market testing and the ultimate market launch and the seasonality of our business, we realize variations in operating results and demand for working capital from quarter to quarter.
-As of March 31, 2018, we had working capital of approximately \$30.5 million, including \$18.3 million marketable securities available for sale.
-We believe our current working capital at March 31, 2017 is at an acceptable and adequate level to support our business for at least the next twelve months.
+As a consequence of the scope and timing of our TK Supplements product market launch and the seasonality of our contract manufacturing OTC business, we realize variations in operating results and demand for working capital from quarter to quarter.
+As of September 30, 2018, we had working capital of approximately \$17.2 million, including \$6.9 million marketable securities available for sale.
+We believe our current working capital at September 30, 2018 is at an acceptable and adequate level to support our business for at least the next twelve months.